 2. Rolling Reach

-The rolling reach is an efficient exercise for your back and legs.
-The exercise quite resembles driving; it’s just that the steering here is pretty big.
+The rolling reach is an effective exercise for your back and legs.
+It resembles driving, just that the steering here is pretty big.
 Here’s how to do it.

-3. Arm Circles
+3. Hula Hoop Arm Circles

 4. Tree Press